By Joni Lindquist

 - Monitor – after taking action and measuring progress, identify how you will adjust to be more effective.
 As you build confidence with the developing skill, use “cues” to create new habits.
 A cue can be an image or word that will serve as a constant reminder.
 Cues are very important in creating repetition in using the new behavior.
 Repetition helps to create a new habit – the improved skill!

 Don’t get overwhelmed with a laundry list of resolutions.
 Rome wasn’t built in a day.
 Focus on one thing, improve that and move on to another.
 Good luck!
-For more information, visit our website at makinglifecount.com or contact Joni Lindquist –firstname.lastname@example.org, (913) 345-1881.
+For help with your career plan, schedule a meeting by clicking below, contact Joni Lindquist –email@example.com, or call (913) 345-1881.